Bible People: Rachel Love at first sight: a shorter version of Rachel’s story

 John William Waterhouse, The Household Gods.
 The image shows women in the Greco-Roman period, later than Rachel’s time, but it captures the daily homage given to household icons.

 At this stage, Jacob felt God calling him to return to his homeland.
 Rachel and Leah were also dissatisfied by the way things were panning out financially, and felt they are not getting what they were entitled to as Laban’s daughters.
 It was time to go.
 They both urged Jacob to take action.

 It seems that Rachel in particular was still angry at her father for what he had done to her.
 Before they set out, she took the small figurines that represented the spirits of ancestors and the protective deities of her father’s family (the teraphim), telling no-one at all what she was doing.
-See Bible Archaeology: Ancient Religions for information about ancient religious beliefs and practices.

 This was not a random act of malice, for years ago on what should have been her wedding night, Laban had stolen Rachel’s happiness.
 Now she stole something that was precious to him – pay-back for a life-time of bullying.